 In order to maintain acceptable standards of performance and the integrity of the ensembles, no unexcused absences will be permitted.
-The Ensemble Excuse Committee will determine whether an absence is excused or not.
-Please see the Ensemble Excuse Policy in the School of Music Handbook and ensemble syllabi.
+The Ensemble Executive Committee will determine whether an absence is excused or not.
+Please see the Ensemble Excuse Policy.

 GPA REQUIREMENT FOR MAJOR ENSEMBLE PARTICIPATION